 This can be an effective way of training someone, as they will gain first-hand experience of different aspects of the company.
-However, job rotation can mean that an employee is never in one place long enough to become an expert in that particular area.
+However, job rotation can mean an employee is never in one place long enough to become an expert in that area.

 It offers the added benefit of allowing your employees to get to know each other better and builds morale.

 OJT offers a variety of benefits when compared to alternative methods of training.
 Here are a few of the key pros: